 To some experimentalists, action research can appear to be iterative, largely qualitative, applied research that does not seek to provide a general solution outside the setting in which it is conducted.
 This is why activism research holds such promise for experimentalists who wish to focus on actively having an impact in the day-to-day world as well as in the literature.
-In contrast to action research, activism research provides path experimentalists (as well as qualitative researchers) can use to approach Whereas transformational research is research that has made a difference, activism research is research the authors intend to make a difference before they even begin.
-If everything works according to plan, it will transform a target population.
-It problems deterministically, conceptualize them rigorously, and answer them using the methodologies that have made them experts.
+In contrast to action research, activism research provides path experimentalists (as well as qualitative researchers) can use to approach problems deterministically, conceptualize them rigorously, and answer them using the methodologies that have made them experts.